 Facebook added games to its Messenger app a year ago, part of the social networking giant's efforts to keep your eyeballs glued to messaging app even when you're not chatting.
-Games are now solidly a part of Messenger: the app started out with 17 games in November 2016, and that total has swelled to 70 games.
-One of the latest to join the mix is '80s mainstay Tetris, and Facebook says more games are on the way, including a Messenger-based version of Angry Birds, arriving in 2018.
+Games are now solidly a part of Messenger: the app started out with 17 games in November 2016, and that total has swelled to more than 70 games, with '80s mainstay Tetris and a Star Wars-branded game the latest to join the mix.
+Expect the fun and games to continue into 2018 when Facebook says a Messenger-based version of Angry Birds will arrive.

 To find a game, just open a conversation and tap on the game controller icon.
 (If you don't see it, tap the three-button icon to see more options — it's likely you'll spot the game controller there.)
 In addition to challenging friends to games, you can now live stream your Messenger gaming sessions via Facebook Live.
 And Facebook says it's testing the ability to let people play games with each other from within Messenger's video chat feature.